-Orlando Resisting An Officer Defense Lawyer
+Orlando Resisting Arrest Lawyer

 If you have been charged with resisting an officer in Orlando please contact Chris S. Boatright, P.A. at 407-740-8300 to discuss what options may be available to get your resisting an officer charge dismissed or reduced.
-One way to get your resisting an officer charge dismissed is by completing a Pre-Trial Diversion program.
-Not every resisting an officer case is eligible for a Pre-Trial Diversion program.
+One way to get your resisting an officer charge dismissed is by completing a Pre-Trial Diversion Program.
+Not every resisting an officer case is eligible for a Pre-Trial Diversion Program.

 Former Resisting An Officer Prosecutor